-Left untreated, EABs will eventually be fatal to an ash or white fringe.
+Left untreated, EAB will eventually be fatal to ash or white fringe trees.
 If more than 30-40% of the tree’s canopy is already gone, chances are the tree is too damaged to survive.
 Otherwise, it can be possible to save the tree.
-Sustained usage of pesticides is the normal course of action, and advance use of treatment may prevent an infestation.
+Sustained pesticide usage is the normal course of action, and advance use of treatment may prevent an infestation.

-Stein Tree Service has been providing skilled care of trees in Delaware, Pennsylvania and Maryland for over 30 years.
-If you believe you have seen emerald ash borer damage in Wilmington, contact one of our certified arborists immediately to discuss your options.
+Stein Tree Service has been providing skilled care of trees in Delaware, Pennsylvania, and Maryland for over 35 years.
+If you believe you have seen emerald ash borer in Wilmington, or signs of damage, contact one of our certified arborists immediately to discuss your options.